-Two new provisions have been added to the DEC regulations, one which was previously an ordinance for the FNSB.
-DEC is clarifying that within 3 hours of a curtailment announcement there shall be no visible emissions and that no visible emissions should cross property lines.
+Two new provisions have been added to the DEC regulations, one which was previously included and implemented in an FNSB ordinance.
+DEC is clarifying that visible emissions may not cross property lines and that within 3 hours of the effective time of a curtailment announcement there shall be no visible emissions from a chimney stack.

-Curtailments, levels by which an Advisory or Alert, and waivers have all been tightened, and are discussed in depth in the Section III.D.7.12 Emergency Episode Plan.
+Curtailment thresholds for an Advisory or Alert and waiver requirements have all been strengthened, and are discussed in depth in Section III.D.7.12, Emergency Episode Plan.